 Donald E. Knuth

-Welcome to the world of GNU/Linux sharing the computing desktop experience with the freedom of open source.
-The freedom is the freedom to do as you want with the software we make available, with very few, and ideally no, restrictions.
+Welcome to the world of GNU/Linux.
+This is more than a computer operating system.
+It is an ecosystem for humanity to share experiences through the freedom of open source.
+The freedom is the freedom to do as you want with the software that we contribute to the ecosystem, with very few, and ideally no, restrictions.

-The aim of this book is to quickly get you up to speed with GNU/Linux, and to deliver a fun and productive environment.
-GNU/Linux is a complete and mature operating system that can completely replace Microsoft's Windows on most computers, whilst the Linux Subsystem for Windows is a GNU/Linux subsystem running within Microsoft's Windows/10, providing the full GNU/Linux command line experience (and with some setup the graphical experience).
+The aim of this book is to quickly get you up to speed with GNU/Linux, and to deliver the excitement of a fun and productive environment for interacting with our devices.
+GNU/Linux is a complete and mature operating system that can completely replace Microsoft's Windows on most computers.
+If you are limited to using Microsoft Windows, then Microsoft's Windows Subsystem for Linux opens up the GNU/Linux experience within Microsoft's Windows/10, providing a full GNU/Linux experience.

-The book covers many of the core features of a GNU/Linux system as a replacement for Microsoft's Windows or as a powerful extension to Windows 10.
-You will gain the knowledge to enjoy and use one of the most comprehensive and useful developments in the history of computing, as well as the most widely used operating system ever (noting that Android, for example, runs the Linux operating system).
+The book covers many of the core features of a GNU/Linux system that give you the power to do whatever you want.
+You will gain the knowledge to enjoy and use one of the most comprehensive and useful developments in the history of computing, as well as the most widely used operating system ever (yes, Android runs the Linux operating system).